Generation R is an online editorial platform for Open Science discourse across Europe.

 A series of consultations will be run to find out how we can develop the Generation R platform to best support the Open Science community.
 Also, to find out more about technology used, editorial and digital strategy, and development roadmap see our tech page.

+Generation R has its editorial office at the Open Science Lab TIB – German National Library of Science and Technology, Hannover.
 See the Generation R imprint for details of the editorial office and responsible bodies.

 Lambert Heller, TIB – Lambert works at TIB Open Science Lab, and is a social scientist and academic librarian, speaker and consultant, all things Open Science and Decentralized Web, everything is CC-zero. @Lambo